Pablo-VH/Philosophers/philo/tester/README.md

 # Lazy Philosophers Tester
-A semi-automatic tester for checking 42's philosophers project (2021 curriculum).
+A semi-automatic tester for checking 42's philosophers project.
 It allows you to test 2 scenarios:
 1. when your program should stop, either due to death, enough eaten, or bad input
     - to be checked manually by the user, based on the expected result listed in yes-die.txt.